 Laurence Cannings

-I am a postdoctoral researcher at the Leverhulme Centre for Nature Recovery working on projects that explore the health and wellbeing benefits of nature in the UK and global context.
-I completed my PhD in Geography at the University of Southampton, where I explored the relationship between objective and subjective wellbeing in the vulnerable coastal location of Volta Delta in southeast Ghana.
-I also have experience working at the UN Food & Agriculture Organization (FAO) Regional Office for the Asia Pacific region, where he supported efforts to integrate broader concepts of wellbeing within nature-based solution projects.
+I received my PhD in Geography from the University of Southampton in 2025, where I explored the relationship between objective and subjective wellbeing in the vulnerable coastal location of Volta Delta in southeast Ghana.
+I also have experience working at the UN Food & Agriculture Organization (FAO) Regional Office for the Asia Pacific region, where I supported efforts to integrate broader concepts of wellbeing within nature-based solution projects.